 Not Having a Condensate Trap is Like Leaving a Window Open With the AC On

 It’s hot.
 Some parts of the country are reaching record-breaking temperatures right now.
-Everyone is trying to stay cool, but many people overlook making simple improvements to their HVAC system.
-One thing we encounter during many of our inspections is HVAC systems missing traps.
-A missing condensate trap is like leaving a window open with the AC on.
+Although everyone is trying to stay cool, many people overlook making simple improvements to their HVAC system.
+For example, one thing we encounter during many of our inspections is HVAC systems missing traps.
+Unfortunately, a missing condensate trap is like leaving a window open with the AC on.
 So, what is a condensate trap, and are condensate traps required?

 What is a condensate drain trap?